Git Borg Linker

 gblk clone [HOSTNAME:]PATH

 Where PATH is the path of a gblk archive folder.
-The PATH must point to a folder with this structure (corresponding to a borg remote archive):
+The PATH must point to a folder containg tar files:

 PATH